Canadian Light Rail Vehicle: Marketing

-In 1980, cars 4027, 4029 and 4031 were leased and tested by the Massachusetts Bay Transportation Authority (MBTA) to run on the Green Line.
+In 1980, cars 4027, 4029 and 4031 were leased and tested by the Massachusetts Bay Transportation Authority (MBTA), in Boston, to run on the Green Line.
+To operate in Boston, the streetcars had to be regauged and skipped Kenmore station when operating on the C and D branches as the CLRVs do not have any doors on the left side.
 During this time, the cars were occasionally operated as two- and three-car trains.
-However, the MBTA did not adopt the CLRV design for its light rail fleet.
+Ultimately, the MBTA did not adopt the CLRV design for its light rail fleet.